 Contact me if you are interested

 in joining us.
 Just email me so we can discuss it.

-The radio is an FT-857d, the antenna a Buddistick with a capacity hat, the batteries are the new A-123 technology.
-A two-pound A-123 gives me 100 watts on SSB for a couple of hours.
+The radio is an FT-857d, the antenna a Buddipole, the batteries are the new A-123 technology.
+A two-pound A-123 gives me 100 watts on SSB for a couple of hours of chatting and listening.

 I don't run the trailer with the amp on it if band conditions are good.
-When I do, it gives me 10DB , as it cranks out half a KW quite easily on SSB.
-It has 8 MRF-454 RF transistors.
-I have a 100 A/H battery on the trailer with the Metron amp.
-And I take a separate Buddipole setup with me to keep the rf away from my body when I'm running the extra power, so I am "tricycle portable" when running the amp.
+When I do, it gives me 10DB easily on SSB.
+I have a 55 A/H battery on the trailer with an ALS-500 amp.
+And I take a Buddipole mast with me with a Buddipole on top to keep the rf away from my body.

 Model A Mobile: My 1931 Model A Ford is pretty much a stock machine.
 I restored it in

 Take a close look at the top of the whip on the A. It's a capacity hat that affixes to the tough